losrobbos/chat-react-sse/README.md

 Demo: [https://chat-sse-ui.vercel.app](https://chat-sse-ui.vercel.app/)

-## Deployment Notes for
+## Deployment Notes

-In the demo the Frontend is deployed to Vercel and the backend / API to Heroku.
+In the demo the Frontend is deployed to VERCEL and the backend / API to HEROKU.

+Why that?

-At the time of writing (Oct 2021) Vercel does not support natively push messages from a server, but Heroku does.
+At the time of writing (Oct 2021) Vercel does not support natively push messages from a server.

+But Heroku does.

-Wonder how to deploy one folder in your Repo to vercel and the other folder to Heroku?
+Wonder how to deploy one folder in your repo to vercel and the other folder to Heroku?

-To create a Heroku deploy project do:
+First let's link our Repository to Heroku with:

 `heroku login`
 `heroku create:apps <YourApiName>` (example: `heroku create:apps my-chat-api`)